kadirahq/meteor-debug/README.md

 #### Is it secure?

 Kadira Debug is a `debugOnly` package.
 So, it won't goes into the production build.
 It also does not send or route data outside of your machine.
 Kadira Debug UI directly connects to your app via DDP.
 No proxies; No hacks.

+#### Why it's not HTTPS?

+Did you notice we are using a different domain for Kadira Debug.
+Here is it: `http://debug.kadiraio.com/debug`.
+That's because of a security feature of modern browsers.

+Browsers restrict HTTPS web pages to access non-https content.
+So, if we served Kadira Debug on a `*.kadira.io` domain with HTTPS, we can't connect to localhost.
+That's why we are using a seperate domain without HTTPS.

+**This is secure since we don't communicate with Kadira Servers inside Kadira Debug.
+Even if we do, we'll use some other techniques to make sure DDP connection is always secure**

 #### Is it Open Source?